okansungur/drafts/read5.md

 ### Explain StringBuffer and StringBuilder
 Both StringBuffer and  StringBuilder classes are used for String  manipulation.
 These are mutable objects.
 But StringBuffer provides thread-safety as all its methods are synchronized, this makes performance of StringBuffer slower as compared to StringBuilder.If you are in a single-threaded environment or don’t care about thread safety, you should use StringBuilder.
 Otherwise, use StringBuffer for thread-safe operations.
+We  should use String class if we require immutability.